Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 # Downloads a satelliet image from the NSO, make a crop out of it so it fits the geojson region and calculate the NVDI index.
 # The output will stored in the designated output folder.
 georegion.execute_link(links[0])

+# The sat_manipulator gives other handy transmation on satellite date.
+import satellite_images_nso.api.sat_manipulator as sat_manipulator

+# This function reads a .tif file, which is a format the satellite data is stored in,  and converts it to a pixel based geopandas dataframe.
+# For machine learning purposes.
+path_to_vector = "path/to/folder/*.tif"
+geo_df_pixel = sat_manipulator.tranform_vector_to_pixel_gpdf(path_to_vector)
 ```

 # Installation.